exo-archives/aio-ecm-wcm/patch/WCM-2816/readme.txt

 testérep1 was the directory's name

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

-Added UnitTest ?
+Added UnitTest?
 *

 Recommended Performance test?